John White (colonist and artist): Later life

 Little is known of White's life after the failure of the Roanoke Colony.
 He lived in Plymouth, and also owned a house at Newtown, Kylmore (Kilmore, County Cork), Ireland.
 He appears to have been in Ireland living on the estates of Sir Walter Raleigh, making maps of land for Raleigh's tenants, and reflecting upon the "evils and unfortunate events" which had ruined his hopes in the New World, though never giving up hope that his daughter and granddaughter were still alive.

+White's year of death is unclear and not widely known.
 The last surviving document related to White is a letter he wrote from Ireland in 1593 to the publisher of the prints of his Roanoke drawings.
 However, a record from May 1606 that Bridget White, who was appointed estate administrator for her brother "John White", may refer to him.
+Furthermore, another two documents give his year of death as 1606.

 Legacy

 White is chiefly remembered today for his watercolors, which represent a unique record of 16th-century Algonquian society.
 All of White's surviving works are now in the print room of the British Museum.

 In 2007, the British Museum placed the entire group of John White's watercolors on public display under the collection, "A New World: England's First View of America."
 There are more than seventy watercolors in the travelling exhibit.
 There were plans to show the collection at the North Carolina Museum of History.

 The World War II Liberty ship SS John White was named in his honor.